Loft Conversion Cost

 DIY Parts Of The Job

 Taking on as many of the jobs as you can will save you money.
-Even just doing the decorating can save you as much as £2,000.
+Even just doing the decorating yourself can save you as much as £2,000.

 Plan Well

 The best way to keep costs down during a loft conversion is to plan out everything that you want in great detail before you even begin.
 The highest costs arise when you make a decision midway through the project.
-Getting an architect to draw up detailed plans can actually help with this and save you money in the long run.
+Getting an architect to draw up detailed plans can help with this and save you money in the long run.

 Fix Your Budget and Stick To It

-Possible Issues You May Come Across When Converting a Loft
+Issues You May Come Across When Converting a Loft

-Because the scope of the work is quite large, there are a lot of opportunities for problems to arise.
-In most cases, good planning will save you from a lot of the most common pitfalls.
-Here are a few things to look out for.
+Because the scope of a loft conversion project is large, there are many opportunities for problems to arise.
+Good planning before you begin a loft conversion will usually prevent many of the most common pitfalls.

 Party Wall Disagreements